funtruth/MafiaBox-Dev/README.md

 # Activity log
 - Unchecked items are moved over to day of completion

+## WIP
+- [ ] declare scope properly in .map of LogicBlock

+## 06/02/2019
+### Major
+- [x] Apply parse method to LogicEngine
+- [ ] PickVar, Unify updates & assigns to parse method

+### Minor
+- [x] subpath has been DEPRECATED
+- [ ] figuring out how to pass props properly through LogicParse
+- [ ] Declared variables no longer store their state in the logicItem, but at the top-level of the Logic itself.
+Therefore, a check needs to take place when deleting logicItems.

 ## 06/02/2019
 ### Major
 - [ ] PWA Prototyping for MVP